-Currently we have volunteers operating in healthcare and prisons, and we are looking to expand this offering to the armed forces, universities and other places in need of non-religious pastoral care.
-We work with the key governing bodies of these institutions, currently NHS England and the National Offender Management Service, to increase equality and strengthen care provision at a strategic level.
+Currently we have volunteers and paid practitioners operating in healthcare, prisons, universities, and the military and we are always looking to expand this offering.
+We work with the key governing bodies of these institutions, currently NHS England, the MOD, and His Majesty’s Prison and Probation Service (HMPPS), to increase equality and strengthen care provision at a strategic level.

 Our work in prisons